Q: Is the coverage provided by Medicare as good as the coverage I’ve always had from my employer?

 When you switch to Medicare, Part A is usually free.
-Part B costs $134 per month for new enrollees in 2018.
-(Higher-income enrollees pay more.)
+Part B costs $135.50 per month for most enrollees in 2019 (higher-income enrollees pay more.)
 Original Medicare is comprised of Part A and Part B together, although if you continue to work after age 65, you may want to consider delaying your enrollment in Part B and using your employer-sponsored coverage instead.

-The average Medicare Advantage premium in 2017 was $36 per month, in addition to the cost of Part B. Most Medicare Advantage plans include prescription coverage, so the total premium would be the cost of Part B plus the Medicare Advantage plan.
-Most Medicare Advantage plans include deductibles, and their out-of-pocket maximum can be as high as $6,700 in 2018.
+The average Medicare Advantage premium in 2019 is about $40 per month (for Medicare Advantage plans that include Part D prescription coverage), in addition to the cost of Part B. Most Medicare Advantage plans include deductibles, and their out-of-pocket maximum can be as high as $6,700 in 2019.

 To see how your costs under Medicare will compare with what you pay now for your employer-sponsored plan, you’ll want to consider the premiums as well as the out-of-pocket costs for the various coverage options available to you, and see how they stack up against your employer-sponsored coverage.